anduleh/anduleh/README.md

 <img src="amongus.png" height="195px" align="right">

 - 💻 I’m currently working as a System Administrator
-- 💡 I'm interested in Cloud Computing and System Architecture
+- 💡 I'm interested in Cloud Computing and Systems Design
 - 📝 I’m looking for help with Digital Marketing
 - 🔨 I’m currently developing a Chrome extension
 - 📚 I’m currently preparing for the GMAT exam